How to become a marketing manager

 Reviewed by [Kathryn Uhles](/about/academic-leadership/dean-kathryn-uhles.html), MIS, MSP, Dean, College of Business and IT

 To raise awareness of products and services and convert prospects into buyers, a marketing team needs a strategy, a team of creatives and analysts, and a budget to get these things done.
-On the most basic level, a marketing leader creates strategy, directs creatives and manages the budget.
+On the most basic level, a leader of this team creates strategy, directs creatives and manages the budget.

 More specifically, the manager of a marketing department leads a team in a variety of activities, including: